Plofmol/Semester-3/README.md

 ### Ethics in my application
 *You have made an analysis of the ethical aspects of your application.*

-Which ethical aspects play a role in your project?
+- Which ethical aspects play a role in your project?

 The main ethical issue for my project is the handling of security as people can make accounts in which personal information is set.

-Do you foresee ethical conflicts caused by your software?
+- Do you foresee ethical conflicts caused by your software?
 What kind of?

-There should be no immediate ethical conflict by my software as there is no interaction between people.
+There should be almost no immediate ethical conflict by my software as there is no interaction between people.
+Altough dataleaks are still an issue because they have personalized data.

-Can you do something to avoid or minimize these conflicts?
+- Can you do something to avoid or minimize these conflicts?

-*Irrelevant*
+By setting the code up in a couple ways i prevent that there is any data you are not supposed to have like ID in the url.
+Also by a layer setup you are unable to get to the database which prevents leakage too.

 # Learning Outcome 6: Design (GP + IP)
 *You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using **multiple types of test techniques**.*